 Karen Duvall is an award-winning author with 5 published novels and 2 novellas.
 Harlequin Luna published her Knight’s Curse series in 2011 and 2012, and her post apocalyptic novella, Sun Storm, was released in Luna’s ‘Til The World Ends anthology in January 2013.

 Karen lives in the Pacific Northwest with her husband and four incredibly spoiled pets.
-She is currently working on a new contemporary fantasy romance series and plans to publish her new urban fantasy novel, Demon Fare, before the end of 2014.
+Writing under the pen name Cory Dale, she released the first book in a new urban fantasy series, Demon Fare, in December 2014.

 Karen is represented by the McIntosh & Otis Literary Agency out of New York city.
 She’s currently at work on a new women’s fiction novel with elements of magic realism.